sirixdb/sirixdb.github.io/python-sdk.md

 The python SDK for provides a simple, intuitive API for accessing the SirixDB REST-API.
 It can be used both with synchronous code, or with asynchronous code.

-This document is a tutorial for using the python SDK (henceforth: pysirix), including running SirixDB locally using docker.
+This document is a tutorial for using the python SDK (henceforth: pysirix), including setting up SirixDB locally using docker.

 ## Setting up SirixDB locally